compupro/latin-autoglosser/README.md

 # latin-autoglosser
-A JS web app that automatically glosses Latin text using Perseus XML data it's super in development it doesn't even work across the internet because Perseus doesn't have https
+A JS web app that automatically glosses Latin text using Perseus XML data.
+It is in an insanely in-development stage (and also the development is in hiatus).

-there will be a dictionary lookup feature whenever I find time to do it and also it's 12:40 in the morning so goodbye
+Unfortunately because Tuft's Perseus API doesn't support HTTPS, you have to enable insecure connections on the page for this to work.